The number of hospital airborne infection isolation rooms is limited. An outbreak of infectious disease produces a demand for a large number of rooms.

 Controlling the spread of an infectious disease is vital to maintaining a safe healthcare environment.

+A room classifies as a negative pressure room when the air pressure inside the room is lower than the air pressure in the surrounding areas.
 The internal air is forced out to create negative air pressure, pulling air passively into the system from other inlets.

 Image credit: Rrobotto, Negative Air Pressure CC BY-SA 4.0, via Wikimedia Commons

 Isolation rooms are negatively pressurized with respect to adjacent areas to prevent airborne contaminants from drifting to other places and contaminating patients, staff, and sterile equipment.
+When a door leading to a negative pressure room opens, air from the outside area will enter.
+Inside air contaminated with harmful particles, should only leave through filter systems.

 According to the CDC, the rooms should provide negative pressure so that air flows under the door gap into the room...